I was in Florence for David, the one carved by Michelangelo.

 Yes!
 I was giddy with excitement.

-Anyway, when the going gets tough, the tough gets going.
+Anyway, when the going gets tough, the tough gets going and begins exploring the Accademia.

 5 Things to look out for other than David in the Accademia Gallery :

-· The Prisoners by Michelangelo: – These are a series of sculptures placed along the path to David.
+· The Prisoners by Michelangelo: – These were a series of sculptures placed along the path to David.

-They look unfinished, easily dismissed, till you take another look.
-I looked through my camera and saw this.
+They looked unfinished, easily dismissed, till you take another peep.
+I glanced through my camera and saw this.
 Watch how his muscles strain to escape his stony bonds.

-It said Pieta with Michelangelo’s name at the bottom but this one was like a whole new piece.
+It said Pieta with Michelangelo’s name at the bottom but it was a whole new piece.

 Ah!
 Travel truly expands mind.